Wanting to sell one of your gemstones or jewels?

 Contemporary fashion trends also determine value, particularly if a stone is set in a certain piece.

 An objective market assessment provides you with a reference point in determining your asking price.

 If you need additional gem-specific purchasing hints, GIA’S Gem Encyclopedia can help you out.

 There are different assessor associations you can approach to find an independent evaluator:

-Anyone can write an evaluation, but we recommend you opt for an evaluator who is well trained in the task.
+It’s possible for anyone to write an evaluation, but we recommend you opt for an evaluator who has been trained in the task.

-What’s the Next Step after the Evaluation and How to Sell Gemstones for Cash?
+5. What’s the Next Step after the Evaluation?

 Here are some possible steps to consider before deciding what to do: